Gymnopedie is located in a residential neighborhood. We decline booking some events that we sense will damage our relationships on our block.

 If your event involves people coming in and out throughout, you can have a much higher total number of people visit your event, as long as the people inside at any given point matches our maximum capacity.

-When it comes to live events in the evenings, we generally say no to events that are produced by folks who are younger than age 25.
+When it comes to live events in the evenings, we often say no to events that are produced by folks who are younger than age 25.
 We've been burned too many times by that wild youth energy, which we love, but which is too much for our mellow property in a residential neighborhood.
-We realize that not every young event has that wildness, but we err on the side of caution.
+We realize that not every young event has that wildness, but we often err on the side of caution.

 For mellow daytime events that include our Gymnasium space, we are open to a maximum capacity of 200.
 The example we’ll offer you here is a Saturday afternoon film screening.
 The more similar your event is to a Saturday afternoon film screening, the more likely we are to allow you a high capacity.
 There is a small amount of case-by-case assessment, in addition to all the criteria on this page.